boschresearch/blech/README.md

 Blech is a language for developing reactive, real-time critical embedded software.
 This open source project implements a compiler which translates Blech to C.
+More information can be found on the [Blech homepage](https://boschresearch.github.io/blech-doc/).

 The software is not ready for production use.
 It has neither been developed nor tested for a specific use case.
 However, the license conditions of the